-Raley’s partnered with community to donate more than $170,000 to Carr Fire Relief efforts.
-All donations are being distributed throughout the impacted area, directly supporting the rebuilding efforts through the Shasta Regional Community Foundation.
+Raley’s partnered with the community to donate more than $170,000 to Carr Fire Relief efforts.
+All donations are distributed throughout the impacted area, directly supporting the rebuilding efforts through the Shasta Regional Community Foundation.

 On July 23, 2018, the Carr Fire began to burn for what would soon become over a month of devastation throughout Shasta and Trinity Counties.
 The Carr Fire took more than 229,000 acres, over 1,600 buildings, and the lives of eight people on its path of destruction.